Ford Ranger Insurance Rates

 Rates are averaged for all Ford Ranger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• Drivers who require more liability insurance will pay about $460 each year to go from a minimum limit to 250/500 limits
+- Consumers who require more liability protection will pay around $430 per year to go from 30/60 bodily injury limits to higher 250/500 limits

 To avoid the high rates on the list above, make sure to shop around at different insurers.
 For example, before you commit to a company like Progressive, make sure you get rates from other companies and compare prices.